apereo/cas/docs/cas-server-documentation/authentication/X509-Authentication.md

 quite a bit, depending on use case and behavior.
 The configuration of certificate and trust stores as well as behavior and enforcement of client authentication can also be managed directly by CAS.

-{% include casproperties.html
+{% include casproperties.html thirdPartyStartsWith="server.ssl" %}
-thirdPartyStartsWith="server.port,server.ssl" %}

 #### Optional (Mixed) Authentication